Towards parallel time-stepping for the numerical simulation of atherosclerotic plaque growth: Parallel time-stepping

-As no new micro problems need to be solved and approximations of the growth values $\overline{\gamma}_j$ are available for all fine time steps $j=1,...,N_l$, the coarse propagator can now use the fine-scale time-step $\delta t$.
-The only additional cost is to advance the foam cell concentration by~\cref{reaction} resp.~\cref{eq:parareal}.
-This cost is clearly negligible for the ODE growth model~\cref{reaction}.
+As no new micro problems need to be solved and approximations of the growth values $\overline{\gamma}_j$ are available for all fine time steps $j=1,...,N_f$, the coarse propagator can now {\sfrei even} use the fine-scale time-step $\delta t$.
+The only additional cost is to advance the foam cell concentration by~\cref{reaction} resp.~\cref{eq:parareal} {\sfrei on the coarse level}.
+This cost is clearly negligible for the ODE growth model in~\cref{reaction}.
 The additional cost in case of the PDE model~\cref{eq:parareal} will be discussed in~\cref{sec:reaction-diffusion}.
 The resulting algorithm is given as~\cref{alg:para}.

-The growth values employed for the re-usage are available for all fine scale time steps, and hence, we are able to perform the coarse propagation efficiently on the fine scale; cf.~the discussion on the computational cost later in this section as well as for the PDE growth model in~\cref{sec:runtimes}.
+The growth values employed for the re-usage are available for all fine-scale time steps, and hence, we are able to perform the coarse propagation efficiently on the fine scale; cf.~the discussion on the computational cost later in this section as well as for the PDE growth model in~\cref{sec:runtimes}.
 Nonetheless, the expected accuracy of the re-usage approach is still lower compared to the standard parareal algorithm.
-This is because the growth values on the fine scale have been computed using $c_s^{(k-1)}(T_p)$ from the previous iterate as starting value, whereas the coarse propagator in the standard parareal algorithm already uses the more accurate $\overline{c}_s^{(k)}(T_p)$ from the current iteration.
+This is because the growth values on the fine scale have been computed using {\sfrei $c_{s,n-1}^{(k),\text{fine}}$, which depends on the previous iterate $\overline{c}_{s,n-2}^{(k-1)}$ (see~\cref{Defcsfine})}, whereas the coarse propagator in the standard parareal algorithm already uses the more accurate {\sfrei $\overline{c}_{s,n-1}^{(k)}$} from the current iteration.

-\paragraph{ Computational costs}
+\paragraph{Computational costs}

-Only the coarse step in the initialization (I) has to be carried out without re-usage and comes with a computational cost of $P$ micro problems.
+Only the coarse step in the initialization (I) has to be carried out without re-usage and comes with a computational cost of {\reftwo $N_c$} micro problems.
 On the other hand, step (II.b) does not require the solution of any micro problems.
 In terms of micro problems to be solved, the computational cost of step (II.a) is the same as in the standard parareal algorithm (\cref{alg:parareal}).
 Altogether, the number of micro problems to be solved in $k_{\text{par}}$ iterations of~\cref{alg:para} is